 countries into coal

-Japanese banks are backing coal power projects in countries like Indonesia and Vietnam, as well as supporting coal mining in Australia.
+Japanese banks are backing coal power plants in countries such as Indonesia and Vietnam, as well as supporting coal mining in Australia.

 In Indonesia, local people affected by Japanese-funded coal plants have reported issues such as land grabbing, loss of livelihoods, and health impacts.
 Some are even going to court to challenge and stop projects.
-The Batang power project in Java is funded by Japan’s mega banks among others.
-The project was originally presented as a so-called model case of Japanese ‘clean coal’ technology exports.
-But as the project progressed, it was revealed the technology was not up to scratch.
-The amount of air pollution emitted by the plant would be five times as much as Japan’s domestic coal plants, on average.
+The Batang coal power project in Java is funded by Japanese banks among others.
+The project was originally presented as a so-called model case of Japanese ‘Clean Coal’ technology exports.
+However, as the project progressed, it was revealed the technology was not up to scratch.
+The amount of air pollution emitted by the plant would be five times as much as Japan’s domestic coal power plant on average.